Environmental Endowment for New Jersey, Inc.

 Eastern Environmental Law Center, Newark, New Jersey - $20,000

-Funds will be used to provide legal support to New Jersey nonprofit organizations in the efforts to advocate for law and policy changes that protect and improve water quality.
+EELC will use funds to continue using litigation to challenge government approvals for developmental projects that threaten water quality in the Delaware, Passaic and Raritan watersheds, and continue providing legal support to NJ nonprofit organizations in their efforts to advocate for law and policy changes that protect and improve water quality in these watersheds.

 Environment New Jersey Research & Policy Center - $20,000